georgiosbirmpakos/java-ml-fastapi-fullstack-titanic/java-frontend/README.md

-# Titanic Frontend - Java EE Application
+# Titanic Frontend - Java EE Application with AI Integration

-A modern Java EE frontend application for the Titanic Survival Prediction system using JSF, PrimeFaces, and OkHttp.
+A modern Java EE frontend application for the Titanic Survival Prediction system featuring both traditional form-based predictions and an innovative AI-powered chatbot interface using JSF, PrimeFaces, and advanced HTTP clients.

 ## 🏗️ Architecture